 What’s going on

-Bicarbonate of soda (and other similar effervescent substances) react when they touch water and release a gas ( carbon dioxide ).
+Bicarbonate of soda (and other similar effervescent substances) reacts when they touch the water and release a gas ( carbon dioxide ).

 We think that the gas leaving the rocket must be going quite fast because it moves much quicker than the balloon.